 I’m going to be teaching a class this summer, and I’d like some help finding out some new methods and tools for instruction.
 The libraries are ready to help with tools, with materials, or with pedagogy!

 I’m working on a topic, and I’m stuck, but would like someone to talk about it with who isn’t my professor or my classmate.
-I’ve got my M.A. in Philosophy from UR, and while I’m not an expert, I can usually ask really good questions!
+Eileen has an M.A. in Philosophy from UR (technically, ABD, but it's not going to change).

 If UR doesn't have the article or book you need, Interlibrary Loan (ILL) is a service that will deliver a copy to you.
 PDFs of articles usually arrive in two days or less!
 Just go to the ILL page: https://illiad.lib.rochester.edu/